Proplend’s IFISA Is Flexible

 - You can withdraw £10,000 subscriptions on 9 July 2017, add replacement subscriptions of £4,000 on 1 November and up to £6,000 as replacement subscriptions by 5 April 2018

-- Balance permitting, you can withdraw £40,000 from your IFISA (previous years funds only) and return up to £40,000 to your ISA before 5 April 2018 without it being considered as new subscriptions.
+- Balance permitting, you can withdraw £40,000 from your IFISA (previous years funds only) and deposit up to £40,000 to your ISA before 5 April 2018 without it being considered as new subscriptions.

-- You can’t withdraw £10,000 previous years’ ISA monies only if you have current year subscriptions in your IFISA.
-It is assumed that all current year subscriptions must be withdrawn from the flexible ISA before any withdrawals can be treated as past year monies.
+- You can’t withdraw previous years’ ISA monies only if you have current year subscriptions in your IFISA.
+HMRC rules require us to assume that all current year subscriptions must be withdrawn from the flexible ISAs before any withdrawals can be treated as past year monies.

-As you can see, you can remove one amount from your Proplend IFISA and return a different amount.
-Any amount paid back in over the amount withdrawn would count as new ISA subscriptions.
-If you don’t return the funds to the same flexible ISA within the same tax year – it’s will be treated as a permanent withdrawal from that ISA.
+As you can see, you can remove one amount from your Proplend IFISA and deposit a different amount.
+Any amount deposited over the amount withdrawn would count as new ISA subscriptions.
+If you don’t return funds to the same flexible ISA within the same tax year – it’s will be treated as a permanent withdrawal from that ISA.

 For more examples of how ISA flexibility works, read the ‘Flexible ISA Customer’ guide produced by TISA (Tax Incentivised Savings Association).

 If you withdraw current year subscriptions from your IFISA, the ‘net’ amount at the end of the current tax year (subscriptions paid in minus any subscriptions withdrawn) will be treated as the amount you subscribed.
 Net subscriptions is not just the total of all subscriptions in.
 The running total of subscriptions into our IFISA can never exceed the annual ISA allowance – even if you intend to make a withdrawal which would bring net subscriptions back to the amount allowable by the end of the tax year.